25 Breastfeeding Questions and Answers

 13. Are painful lumps in the breast normal?

-Plugged or blocked ducts can trigger the development of painful lumps as they prevent the milk from properly draining out of the breast.
-The condition can improve if your feed more often.
+Plugged or blocked ducts can trigger the development of painful lumps or mastitis, as they prevent the milk from properly draining out of the breast (12).
+The condition can improve if you feed more often.
 Other treatments can include applying a warm compress or massaging the affected breast to encourage the milk flow.
 Always ensure your breasts are drained suitably after a nursing session.

-Moderation should be the guiding principle when it comes to eating foods while breastfeeding.
-Opt for a well-balanced diet.
-Refrain from food items that are likely to prompt bloating as they can make your baby colicky.
+Moderation should be the guiding principle when it comes to eating food while breastfeeding.
+The Mayo Clinic suggests opting for a well-balanced diet rich in protein, like eggs, lean meat, fish and seafood low in mercury, dairy, beans, etc., whole grains, and fresh fruits and vegetables (13).
+Refrain from food items that are likely to prompt bloating, as they can make your baby colicky.
 Drink ample amounts of water, fresh juices, and soups.

-Your doctor may recommend the use of nipple shields to help you deal with certain underlying breastfeeding issues like flat nipples, engorgement, or sore nipples.
+Your doctor may recommend the use of nipple shields to help you deal with certain underlying breastfeeding issues, such as flat nipples, engorgement, sore nipples, or if the infant has trouble latching (14).
 However, they should not be used on a long-term basis and only under the supervision of an expert.

 16. When should I start pumping?